 5.3 How do I store leftover Chicken Francese?

-Leftover Chicken Francese can be stored in an airtight container in the refrigerator for up to 3 days.
-To reheat, gently warm it in a skillet over low heat to maintain its tenderness.
+Keep in an airtight container in the fridge up to 3 days.
+Reheat gently in a pan.

 5.4 Can Chicken Francese be made with other proteins?